Competency Consultation Group

 5. While Durable Power of Attorney and Health Care Proxy can be helpful, both of these instruments presume that your child is competent to make these assignments.
 They can also be revoked by the individual at any time.

-6. As your child’s guardian, you have input into goal-setting at your child’s IEP.
+6. As your child’s guardian, you have input into goal-setting at your child’s IEP or ISP.
 You have a strong voice in approving vocational training and advocating for other services or aspects of the educational program.

 7. As guardian, you can be actively involved in planning and approving adult services and management of adult needs as formulated in the ISP.